 - Nursing Student Handbook

-Starting For Fall 2016 — All students in the nursing program will receive their required nursing textbooks with a fee charged along with tuition.
+Required Textbooks — All students in the nursing program will receive their required nursing textbooks with a fee charged along with tuition.
 This will be at a discounted rate-cheaper than you can purchase at the bookstore or online and will include all access codes needed.
 Buying books on your own will not be an option-the fee will be charged based on the course you are taking.
-The only exception will be for repeaters that show proof of purchase of required books/access codes from the previous semester.

 For degree plans go to myNWCC and click on the Degree Plans tab.

 NUR 1118 Foundations of Nursing

 NUR 2318 Adult Health II

 - The Traditional track is a four semester program for students seeking an Associate's degree in Nursing.

 - The LPN Challenge advanced placement testing option is for students with an LPN license.